alberto-lazari/masters-thesis/chapters/implementation.typ

   #code(caption: [`doNotAllowPermission` method, showing a usage of `updatePermission`.])[
     #set text(size: .95em)
     ```java
-    /**
-    * Reflect the intention of the user of not allowing a permission (or a group).
-    * If a runtime permission has been denied once in the past it will be permanently denied.
-    */
     public void doNotAllowPermission(final String permissionName, final int uid) {
       updatePermission(permissionName, uid, permission -> {
         if (permission instanceof InstallPermission) {